 The diagnosis found here addresses an inoperative Anti-lock Brake System (ABS) lamp condition.
 If the ABS lamp stays on with the ignition switch in the On position, or comes on and stays on while driving, refer to Group 5 - Brakes for diagnosis.
 If no ABS problem is found, the following procedure will help locate a short or open in the ABS lamp circuit.
-For circuit descriptions and diagrams, refer to 8W-40 -Instrument Cluster, and 8W-35 - All-Wheel Anti-Lock Brakes in Group 8W - Wiring Diagrams.
+For circuit descriptions and diagrams, refer to 8W-40 - Instrument Cluster, and 8W-35 - All-Wheel Anti-Lock Brakes in Group 8W - Wiring Diagrams.

-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS.
-REFER TO GROUP 8M -PASSIVE ATTEMPTING RESTRAINT SYSTEMS BEFORE STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(1) Check the fuse in the junction block.
+- (1) Check the fuse in the junction block.
 If OK, go to Step 2.
-If not OK, replace the faulty fuse.

-(2) With the ignition switch in the On position, check for battery voltage at the fuse in the junction block.
+If not OK, repair the shorted circuit or component as required and replace the faulty fuse. - (2) Turn the ignition switch to the On position.
+Check for battery voltage at the fuse in the junction block.
 If OK, go to Step 3.
-If not OK, repair the open circuit to the ignition switch as required.

-(3) Disconnect and isolate the battery negative cable.
-Remove the instrument cluster bezel and the cluster assembly.

-(4) Connect the battery negative cable.
-Check for battery voltage between the fused ignition switch output circuit and the ABS warning lamp driver circuit cavities of the cluster wire harness connector within five seconds of turning the ignition switch to the On position.
+If not OK, repair the open circuit to the ignition switch as required. - (3) Turn the ignition switch to the Off position.
+Disconnect and isolate the battery negative cable.
+Remove the instrument cluster.
+Connect the battery negative cable.
+Turn the ignition switch to the On position and within five seconds check for battery voltage between the fused ignition switch output circuit and the ABS warning lamp driver circuit cavities of the instrument cluster wire harness connector.
 If OK, replace the faulty bulb.
-If not OK, go to Step 5.
+If not OK, go to Step 4.

-(5) Disconnect and isolate the battery negative cable.
+- (4) Turn the ignition switch to the Off position.
+Disconnect and isolate the battery negative cable.
 Unplug the Controller Anti-lock Brake (CAB) wire harness connector.
-Check for continuity between the ABS warning lamp driver circuit cavity of the cluster wire harness connector and a good ground.
+Check for continuity between the ABS warning lamp driver circuit cavity of the instrument cluster wire harness connector and a good ground.
 There should be no continuity.
-If OK, go to Step 6.
-If not OK, repair the short circuit as required.

-(6) Check for continuity between the ABS warning lamp driver circuit cavities of the cluster wire harness connector and the CAB wire harness connector.
+If OK, go to Step 5.
+If not OK, repair the short circuit as required. - (5) Check for continuity between the ABS warning lamp driver circuit cavities of the instrument cluster wire harness connector and the CAB wire harness connector.
 There should be continuity.
-If OK, refer to Group 5 -Brakes for diagnosis of the CAB.
+If OK, refer to Group 5 Brakes for diagnosis of the CAB.
 If not OK, repair the open circuit as required.